gmadala/DP/README.md

   Run `grunt githooks` to configure some pre-commit hooks that will check for common errors before commiting code.
   Currently, unit tests, JSHint, and JSCS will be run with the pre-commit hook.

+#### Before running grunt tasks:
+#### 12. Disable CORS on IE 'local intranet' to enable apiBase option

+Go into IE > settings > Security tab > Local Intranet.
+Set the security level to Low.
+Then go to custom settings and under 'Miscellaneous' (about 3/4 down the list of options) set 'Access data sources across domains' to Enabled.

 #### To run see grunt tasks below

 #About this README